-to help us raise money for historic education, preservation and community sharing by giving generously to
+This is a fundraiser to help us raise money for historic education, preservation and community sharing.
+Please give generously to

 The 1846 Meetinghouse

 The Meetinghouse is handicap accessible from the rear of the building.
 There is handicap parking at the rear as well.
 Restrooms are across the street at the Hawley Grove

 This web site includes a link to our quarterly newsletter, The Edge of Hawley.

 It includes a link to our project website "Rediscovering Hawley's Old Town Common."

 It will include a file cabinet with articles about Hawley's history.

 It will include a listing of town events and meetings of importance.